frantzmiccoli/drkns/README.md

   execution statuses.
 * `--summary`: flag, prints only the summary: steps and execution statuses.
 * `--delete`: flag, deletes remote execution status files that do not exist locally.
 It is of paramount importance to use after `clean`.
-It is a flag as it makes sense to sync in / sync out at each step to prevent duplicate execution when a parallel processing is happening or the process can be canceled.
+It is a flag and not a default behavior as it makes sense to sync in / sync out at each step to prevent duplicate execution when a parallel processing is happening, or in the case the whole process is canceled.

 Output
 ---